Let’s change the world together.

 About Minaret Foundation

 At Minaret Foundation, we’re building capacity on food insecurity, child welfare, and religious freedom policies.
-Our mission is to leverage our faith beliefs to change the world through multi-faith and civic engagement.
+Our mission is to leverage our faith beliefs to change the world around us through multi-faith and civic engagement.
 Our vision is to see a world where our faith communities seek each other’s help to create change as the norm instead of the exception.

-“Pursue something so important that even if you fail, the world is better off with you having tried.” – Tim O’Reilly.
+“Pursue something so important that even if you fail, the world is better off with you having tried.” – Tim O’Reilly

 General Responsibilities:

-- Provide research support for ongoing government-related projects, and prepare reports for working groups.
+• Provide research support for ongoing government-related projects and prepare reports for working groups.

-- Help coordinate research and messaging with domestic and international entities and community organizations.
+• Help coordinate research and messaging with domestic and international entities and community organizations.

 Required Qualifications:

-- Basic understanding of local and federal structures and legislative processes with a keen ability to rapidly learn and digest complex information.
+• Fundamental understanding of local and federal structures and legislative processes with a keen ability to rapidly learn and digest complex information.

-- Creative and innovative; the ability to see alternatives and solutions.
+• Creative and innovative; the ability to see alternatives and solutions.

-- Ability to multi-task effectively and balance priorities in an ever-changing, fast-moving, time-sensitive environment.
+• Ability to multi-task effectively and balance priorities in an ever-changing, fast-moving, time-sensitive environment.

-- Excellent written and verbal communication skills.
+• Excellent written and verbal communication skills.

-- Ability to manage time efficiently and operate with little oversight and minimal direction.
+• Ability to manage time efficiently and operate with little oversight and minimal direction.

 Desired Qualifications: